This post may contain affiliate sales links. Please see my full disclosure policy for details

-If you love Fruity Pebbles, this poke cake is for you!
-This is a Fruity Pebble filled vanilla cake, soaked in sweetened condensed milk and topped with a Fruity Pebble Whipped Cream.
-It’s a cereal milk inspired poke cake!
+If you love Fruity Pebbles, this poke cake recipe is for you!
+This Fruity Pebble Cereal Milk Poke Cake is a delicious vanilla cake, soaked in sweetened condensed milk and topped with a homemade Fruity Pebble Whipped Cream!

 If you follow me on Instagram, you may have noticed I shared some pretty big news on Sunday.
 Over the weekend, my boyfriend got down on one knee, in the snow and ask me to marry him.
 It was better than I ever could have imagined.
 It was just us and the top of a snowy run and I was completely surprised.
 We spent the rest of the weekend celebrating, and there was definitely champagne and pizza involved.
 I hope to share the whole story with you guys soon.
 I haven’t been able to stop smiling since the whole thing went down.
 But wedding planning?
 I am not there yet.

 I thought it was only appropriate that we celebrate with CAKE.
 What do you think?

 Poke Cakes Are One Of My Favorite Desserts

 It’s no secret that I like poke cake, it’s the 4th one I’ve share so far this year and believe me, I’ve got a few more up my sleeve.
 This time, we’re talking Fruity Pebbles Cereal Milk Poke Cake.